Shraddha-Gavkare/React-form-validation/README.md

 After submitting the form, you'll be directed to a new page where you can view the submitted details.

 #Features:
-Form validation for required fields
+Form validation for required fields.
-Display of error messages
+Display of error messages.
-Submission button disabled until all fields are filled correctly Show/hide password functionality
+Submission button disabled until all fields are filled correctly.
+Show/hide password functionality.
-Display of submitted details on a new route
+Display of submitted details on a new route.

 #Technologies Used:
-React
+React,
-React Router DOM
+ React Router DOM.